Alison Pearce MChem (Oxon) PGDip VetPhys (Notts) MIRVAP (VP)

 I am a canine massage specialist, having completed the two year Clinical Canine Massage Practitioner course with the Canine Massage Therapy Centre.
-I studied Veterinary Physiotherapy for two years at the University of Nottingham, achieving a Postgraduate Diploma with distinction.
+I studied Veterinary Physiotherapy at the University of Nottingham, achieving a Postgraduate Diploma with distinction.
 This is a level 7 qualification and the highest level of training available in this field.
 I am now a full-time therapist, dedicated to achieving the best outcome for the animals I treat.

 I am a full member of both IRVAP (Institute of Registered Veterinary and Animal Physiotherapists) and the Canine Massage Guild.
 I attend regular continuing professional development to increase my knowledge and keep my skills up to date.